What Is a Coma?

 - Toxic-metabolic encephalopathy.
 This is an acute condition of brain dysfunction with symptoms of confusion and/or delirium.
 The condition is usually reversible.
 The causes of toxic-metabolic encephalopathy are varied.
 They include systemic illness, infection, organ failure, and other conditions.

 - Persistent vegetative state.
 This is a state of severe unconsciousness.
 The person is unaware of their surroundings and incapable of voluntary movement.
 With a persistent vegetative state, someone may progress to wakefulness but with no higher brain function.
 With persistent vegetative state, there is breathing, circulation, and sleep-wake cycles.

-- Medically induced: This type of temporary coma, or deep state of unconsciousness, is used to protect the brain from swelling after an injury.
+- Medically induced: This type of temporary coma, or deep state of unconsciousness, is used to protect the brain from swelling after an injury - and allow the body to heal.
 The patient receives a controlled dose of an anesthetic, which causes lack of feeling or awareness.
 Doctors then closely watch the person’s vitals.
 This happens only in hospital intensive care units.

 Is There Effective Treatment for a Coma?